Sounders ignore the scouting report and it costs them an early goal in a tie with LAFC

-Cristian Roldan’s frustration was palatable even through a face mask and video camera.
+Cristian Roldan’s frustration was palpable even through a face mask and video camera.

 The midfielder’s Sounders FC team talked about LAFC’s preference to high-press defensively.
 There were scouting reports about tendencies of certain players.
 And even training on how to form a defensive wall for free kicks, each player keeping 10 toes down in case the attempt is a dribble instead of a lob.